What1s1ove/bs-content-challenge/lint-your-project-with-github-actions/lint-your-project-with-github-actions.md

 ## Conclusions

-You know the basics of Github Actions now.
-I hope this article clarifies the principles of github actions.
+You know the basics of Github Actions now, and I hope this article clarifies all of the basic principles.

 This example does not cover all the opportunities.
 Github has a wonderful [documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions), which describes many interesting things!